mattermost/docs/source/administration/upgrade.rst

         cd {install-path}
         sudo cp -ra mattermost/ mattermost-back-$(date +'%F-%H-%M')/

 #.
-Remove all files *except special directories* from within the current mattermost directory.
+Remove all files *except special directories* from within the current Mattermost directory.

    The special directories within mattermost are ``config``, ``logs``, ``plugins``, ``client/plugins``, and ``data`` (unless you have a different value configured for local storage, as per *Before you begin*).
 The following command clears the contents of mattermost, preserving only those directories and their contents.
    You should first modify the last part to ``xargs echo rm -r`` to verify what will be executed.